Worship Norms for Ecumenical Pastors

 Conclusion & Questions

 Periodically one encounters an ELCA congregation where these norms are not followed.
 This is usually the consequence of ignorance and/or a previous pastor willfully deviating from norms.
-Regardless of the source, the norms enumerated above are to followed under the terms of ecumenical service.
+Regardless of the source, the norms enumerated above are to followed under the terms of ecumenical service in the West Virginia-Western Maryland Synod.

 Questions should be directed to the bishop.